rikotacards/private-nft-demo/ReadMe.md

 <b>Templates</b> are a core concept in Daml.
 The below is an example of a `Token` template in it's intermediate state (not the final complete version of the token offer template we want to create)

 ### Templates define the behavior
-- who can see what
+- Who can see what.
-- Who can alter the ledger
+- Who can alter the ledger.
-- How can they alter the ledger
+- How can they alter the ledger.
-- under what conditions?
+- Under what conditions can information be altered.

 The below is 1 of 9 templates used in the NFT demo in the nft directory

 ## Breaking down a `template`

 ```
-template TokenOffer
+template Token
   with
     issuer: Party
     owner: Party
     description: Text
     userAdmin: Party
-    issued: Time
-    newOnwer: Party
-    price: Decimal
     lastPrice: Decimal
     currency: Text
-    royaltyRate: Decimal
   where
+    signatory
-    signatory issuer, userAdmin, owner
+      issuer,
-    observer newOwner

-    ensure royaltyRate >= 0.0 && lastPrice >=0.0

-    key(issuer,owner,description): (Party, Party, next)
-    maintainer key._2
+      userAdmin

-    controller newOwner, userAdmin can
+    controller owner can
-      AcceptToken: ContractId Token
+      Offer: (ContractId TokenOffer)
         with
-          owner = newOwner
-          lastPrice = price
+          newOwner: Party
+          price: Decimal
+        do
-        ..
+          create TokenOffer with ..
 ```

 <b>templates</b> must contain
-- data fields in the <b>with</b> block
+- Data fields in the <b>with</b> block
-- must container at least one <b> party</b>
+- Must contain at least one <b> party</b>
-- at least one <b>signatory</b>
+- At least one <b>signatory</b>
-`template` is a reserved word used to initalize a new template type, followed by the template name.
+- `template` is a reserved word used to initalize a new template type, followed by the template name.
 In this case it is TokenOffer

 ## Signatory
 Reserved keyword `signatory`

-It is a participant in a contract which consented in the creation of that template.
-In the above case, in order for the above contract to be created, we need the permission of the <b>issuer</b>, <b>owner</b>, <b>userAdmin</b>
+- It is a participant in a contract which <b>consented</b> in the creation of that template.

+- In the above case, in order for the above contract to be created, we need the permission of the <b>issuer</b>, <b>userAdmin</b>

-The issuer must have consented to the minting of thetoken the admin makes sure that all parties that are acting have been KYCed Owner is attesting that they are the ones offering to the new owner
+- The issuer must have consented to the minting of the token the admin makes sure that all parties that are acting have been KYCed

-Signatory is someone that must have consented in the past.
+- Signatory is someone that must have consented in the past.

-In the past must have given their consent to this creation.
+- In the past must have given their consent to this creation.

 ## Observer
 Reserved keyword `observer`

 This is a way to make other parties aware of the contract.
 New owners must be able to see the contract.
 In this case the observer keyword is redundant because `newOwner` is used in signatory.
 But the main point is oberserver is an addtional party, they just get to see it.

-## Ensure block
-this is a boolean expression, spells out some of the requirements.
-If one of the data fields gets violated, the contract will not be created.

 ## Key